emtee40/fdroid-wiki/Buildserver/Public-buildserver-instances.md

 If your SSH public key is listed [here](https://gitlab.com/fdroid/fdroid-cfarm-bootstrap/-/tree/master/files/contributor_keys), then you have access to all of these boxes:

+## Updating

+The setup is automated using an [Ansible Playbook](https://gitlab.com/eighthave/fdroid-bootstrap-buildserver).
+Anyone with root access to the contributor boxes can run the automation.
+It is meant to be safe to run repeatedly.
+There are is one option to force-rebuild the _buildserver_ VM instance:

+* `ansible-playbook --limit contributor_box provision.yml`
+* `ansible-playbook --limit contributor_box --extra-vars "force_run_makebuildserver=true" provision.yml`

 ## gcc147

 ```config